 Parents know that kids really do say the darndest things.

-One night friends from Webster invited me to join them for supper, Mom, Dad and sons Andrew and Nate.
+One night, friends from the next town over nvited me to join them for supper, Mom, Dad and sons Andrew and Nate.
 We sat down to chicken, rice and a big platter of steamy-green broccoli.
 I asked if the boys’ play toys included Power Rangers.
 “Sure!” exclaimed detail-happy Andrew and listed off Power Ranger guys.

 I conjured a dramatic voice.
 “Do you know,” I began, pausing for effect, “that broccoli is a power food?”